-Love in a puff plant is a tropical to sub-tropical vine with tiny white flowers and green papery fruits that are similar to tomatillos.
+Love in a puff plant is a tropical to subtropical vine with tiny white flowers and green papery fruits that are similar to tomatillos.
 The vine is a heat lover that is charming when draped over a fence or trellis.
 Unfortunately, in southern landscapes it has become a nuisance plant, escaping cultivation and taking over the local flora.
 If you have a long growing season, though, try love in a puff balloon vine as an annual plant with architectural interest and whimsical fruits.

 About Love in a Puff Balloon Vine

 Love in a puff vine is so named because of the seeds inside the papery fruits.
-If you squeeze the fruits, which have 3 interior chambers, three seeds erupt through the membranes.
+If you squeeze the fruits, which have three interior chambers, three seeds erupt through the membranes.
 The seeds have a distinct shape of a white heart etched onto a dark, round form.
 The heart leads to the common name.
 The botanical name, Cardiospermum halicacabum, indicates the form as well.
 In Latin, ‘cardio’ means heart and ‘sperma’ means seed.
 Another name is balloon vine plant because of the green, suspended, fruiting globes.

 This member of the Soapberry family captures the imagination with the strange and wonderful fruit and the surprising seedy sentiment.
 The leaves are deeply divided and toothed, and quite lacy overall.
-The small flowers appear July through August and have 4 sepals, 4 petals, and yellow stamen.
+The small flowers appear July through August and have four sepals, four petals, and yellow stamen.
 The fruit looks like a blown-up paper balloon in shades of green with blushed tops at the pedicel.
 Interestingly, the vine provides the main ingredient of a substitute for cortisone.

 Balloon vine plant is often confused with some species of clematis because of the compound lance-shaped leaves and frilly tendrils on the stems.
 These tendrils anchor the plant as it grows vertically and helps the vine move over obstacles.
 The vine is native to tropical America but grows well in summer in much of the United States.
-Northern gardeners growing love in a puff can use it as a fast-growing annual, while southern gardeners can use it year-round.
+Northern gardeners growing love in a puff can use it as a fast growing annual, while southern gardeners can use it year-round.